 - Support urban areas to apply the WBCSD mobility indicators

 - Create a benchmarking add-on to the WBCSD calculator tool

 - Build experience for the improvement of the WBCSD mobility indicators

-The main result from the project were recommendations about the ways in which the WBCSD indicator set can be improved and about fostering long-term commitment among as many European cities as possible.
+The main result of the project was recommendations about how the WBCSD indicator set can be improved and about fostering long-term commitment among as many European cities as possible.

-The sustainable urban mobility indicators (SUMI) benchmarking tool allows cities to assess the performance of their own policies, but also tallows them to compare their performance.
+SUMI benchmarking tool allows cities to assess the performance of their policies, but also allows them to compare their performance.
 The tool’s indicator set is divided between core and non-core indicators, covering a wide array of mobility-related dimensions.
 These range from the affordability of public transport for mobility-impaired groups to road deaths and energy efficiency, among others.